can different angelfish live together?

 What Are The Different Types Of Angelfish?

-There are several different species of freshwater angelfish that are commonly kept as aquarium pets.
-While they all form part of the Pterophyllum genus, there are three sub-species consisting of the altum, scalare, and leopoldi.
+There are several species of freshwater angelfish kept as pets.
+While they form part of the Pterophyllum genus, there are three sub-species: the altum, scalare, and leopoldi.

 While they make good community fish, angelfish shouldn’t be placed in an aquarium with smaller prey fish, as they’re ambush predators.
-That’s why owners prefer to keep angelfish together, as it prevents predation.
+Many owners keep angelfish together to prevent predation.

 can different types of angelfish breed?